AltasAhsen/SentimentAnalysis/README.md

 (Emotional Analysis Model created using the new data created by Google Translate): https://drive.google.com/drive/folders/1547-eEnQTyH7uH09D_3FBaM88RvT0hts?usp=drive_link

-Gereksinimleri indirmek için kullanılacak komut: pip install -r requirements.txt Uygulamayı başlatmak için kullanılacak komut: streamlit run app.py
+Gereksinimleri indirmek için kullanılacak komut
+(The command to be used to download requirements): pip install -r requirements.txt Uygulamayı başlatmak için kullanılacak komut
+(The command to be used to run the application): streamlit run app.py

 Karşılaşmanız beklenen ekran, dilediğiniz metni deneyebilirsiniz (The screen that is expected to encounter, you can try the text you want):